AunalyticsManagedServices/sharepoint-file-upload-action/README.md

 **How it works:**
 1. Calculates hash for local file (3-6 GB/s processing speed)
+2. For converted markdown: Uses **source `.md` file hash** for comparison
-2. Compares with `FileHash` column in SharePoint
+3. Compares with `FileHash` column in SharePoint
-3. Skips file if hash matches (unchanged)
+4. Skips file if hash matches (unchanged)
-4. Uploads only new or modified files
+5. Uploads only new or modified files

 **Fallback:** Uses file size comparison if hash unavailable.